> > South Asian Diaspora >> Overseas Indians >> Indonesia

 Source: MEA report about overseas Indian population.

-Indian Indonesians are Indonesian citizens of Indian ancestry and approx population of Indians in Indonesia as of 2023 is 1.30 Lakhs.
-They are descendants of those who migrated from India to Indonesia during the 19th & 20th Centuries.
-Indians were later brought to Indonesia by the Dutch in the 19th century as indentured laborers to work on plantations located around Medan in Sumatra.
-While the majority of these came from South India, a significant number also came from the north.
-The Medan Indians included Hindus, Muslims, and Sikhs.
+Indian Indonesians are Indonesian citizens of Indian ancestry, and as of 2026, their estimated population is around 1.3 lakh (130,000).
+Most are descendants of migrants who came to Indonesia during the 19th and 20th centuries.
+A large number were brought by the Dutch as indentured laborers to work on plantations around Medan in North Sumatra.
+While many migrants came from South India, a significant number also arrived from North India, including Hindus, Muslims, and Sikhs.

-Though there are no official figures, it is estimated that there are around 25,000 PIOs/NRIs living in Indonesia, of whom the Indian expatriate community registered with the Embassy and the Consulate in Medan numbers around 75,000.
+Although there are no official consolidated figures, it is estimated that Indonesia hosts around 25,000 PIOs/NRIs, while the number of Indian expatriates registered with the Embassy and the Consulate in Medan is approximately 75,000.

 • Medan